At Least 380 Whales Dead In Australia Mass Stranding - UrduPoint

 At Least 380 Whales Dead In Australia Mass Stranding

-"We have got a more accurate count and we can confirm that 380 whales are dead," Tasmania's Parks and Wildlife Service manager Nic Deka said.
+"We can confirm that 380 whales are dead," Tasmania's Parks and Wildlife Service manager Nic Deka said, describing the three-day rescue effort as emotionally and physically taxing.

-"There's around 30 left still alive but the good news is that we have saved 50," he said, describing the rescue effort as emotionally taxing.
+"There's around 30 left still alive, but the good news is that we have saved 50," he said.

+It is believed to be the largest mass stranding ever recorded in Australia, and is among the largest anywhere in the world.

-The first of the giant mammals were found on Monday, sparking a major effort to free them from a sandbar only accessible by boat.
+The first of the giant mammals were discovered floundering on Monday, sparking a major effort to free them from sandbars and beaches only accessible by boat.

-It is the largest mass stranding ever recorded in Tasmania, an island state off mainland Australia's south coast, and likely the biggest in the country's history.

-A rescue crew of 60 conservationists, skilled volunteers and local fish farm workers has concentrated efforts on a group of whales partially submerged in the water.
+A rescue crew of 60 conservationists, skilled volunteers and local fish farm workers have spent days wading in icy water trying to release the whales -- which can grow up to six metres (20 feet) long and weigh a tonne each.

-The rescuers have spent two days wading in the cold shallows to free the still living creatures, using boats fitted with special slings to guide them back to the open ocean.
+The crews have focused efforts on a group of 30 partially submerged whales, using boats fitted with special slings to guide them back to the open ocean.

-They are now racing to free as many of the 30 remaining live whales as possible.

 "They're focused on the job -- it's demanding work, some of them are up to their chest in cold water so we're trying to rotate the crews," Deka said.